Yes I misspelled inventor...

 My name is Scott T. Block.
 I graduated from the University of Illinois Urbana-Champaign with a B.S. in Mechanical Engineering.
 Worked a little over a year for United Conveyor Corporation, and graduated from Texas Tech University, December 2010, in good old Lubbock, Tx, with a master's degree in Electrical Engineering.
-I'm currently at the start of my 6th year at University of California at Davis in pursuit of a PhD in Electrical and Computer Engineering.
+I'm currently wrapping up my PhD of Electrical and Computer Engineering at University of California at Davis ... every thing but dissertation.
 Part of the Micro power Circuits and Systems group under Dr. Rajeevan and have collaborated heavily with MEMS group.
 Worked as a contractor with a start up located in Berkeley, CA known as Chirp Micro Systems (it was fun and an awesome experience).
-This past quarter (spring 2015) I passed my quals and now a PhD candidate, WOOT WOOT!
-Last summer I'm slowing a bit down and working as a part timer intern at another startup know as Picosinse.
-This past summer worked on a DARPA NZERO project.
+In summer of 2015 I slowed a bit down and working as a part timer intern at another startup know as Picosinse.
+From that same summer till Dec.
+2016 worked on a DARPA NZERO project.
 Now in the middle of dissertation edits...
-Wish me luck, as my actual journey student for life is on going... :D!
+Wish me luck, as my journey continues... :D!
 [MORE]

 NONE SO FAR :)